 After facing personal health challenges, I discovered the benefits of Acupuncture which has since become an integral part of my wellness journey.
 My love and appreciation for Acupuncture lead me to studying Marmapuncture, which is also known as Ayurvedic Acupuncture.

-I have lived ten years in Melbourne, Australia, where i found my love for natural living and healthy eating.
+I lived in Melbourne, Australia for ten years, where I found my love for natural living and healthy eating.
 I love travelling and enjoy exploring new places and experiences.
-In my downtime, I cherish moments spent with my family and my two dogs, who bring joy to my life.
+In my downtime I cherish moments spent with my family and my two dogs, who bring joy to my life.

-I am a fully qualified Marmapuncturist and I am based in the Oxfordshire, Buckinghamshire area.
+I am a fully qualified Marmapuncturist from The British Institute of Marmapuncture and I am based in the Oxfordshire, Buckinghamshire area.

 I began Akasha Healing with a clear vision to create a nurturing space where you can learn how to find balance, joy, and harmony within yourself.
 The transformative journey that I would love to take you on will be one of deep personal growth and meaningful healing.
 My primary goal is to integrate various holistic practices and share ancient wisdom, all aimed at supporting your unique journey toward enhanced healing, well-being and profound self-discovery.